kraimalani/Gillian/ARTIFACT_README.md

 The instantiation of Gillian to C (Gillian-C) can be found in the `Gillian-C` folder.
 The folders and files related to the verification of the deserialisation module of the C implementation of the AWS Encryption SDK can be found in the `examples/amazon` folder inside `Gillian-C`, and they are:

 - the main files:
-  - `header.c` & `header.h`: the **main** files, containing the type definition for the `aws_cryptosdk_hdr` structure as well as the main function to verify, `aws_cryptosdk_hdr_parse`, as well as some auxiliary functions, including `parse_edk`.
+  - `header.c` & `header.h`: the **main** main files, containing the type definition for the `aws_cryptosdk_hdr` structure as well as the main function to verify, `aws_cryptosdk_hdr_parse`, as well as some auxiliary functions, including `parse_edk`.
   - `ec.c` & `ec.h`: containing `aws_cryptosdk_enc_ctx_deserialize` and its specification.
-  - `edk.c` & `edk.h`: containing the type defition for the structure `aws_cryptosdk_edk`, as well as the predicates used to describe it and auxiliary function for the manipulation of the structure.
+  - `edk.c` & `edk.h`: containing the type defition for the structure `aws_cryptosdk_edk`, as well as the predicates used to describe it, and auxiliary functions for the manipulation of the structure.
   - `hash_table.c` & `hash_table.h`: containing the type definition and axiomatisation for `struct aws_hash_table`.
   - `array_list.c` & `array_list.h`: containing the type definition for `struct aws_array_list` as well as predicates specifying *specialised* array lists that contain elements of type edk.
   - `byte_buf.c` & `byte_buf.h`: containing the type definition for `aws_byte_cursor` and `aws_byte_buf` as well as the functions, predicates and specifications necessary for their manipulation.
-As we were verifying an algorithm whose main objective is reading a buffer, a substantial part of the effort was done in this file.
+As we were verifying an algorithm whose main objective is reading a buffer, a substantial part of the effort was directed towards this file.
-  - `error.c` & `error.h`: containing the functions and predicate that a allow for the usage of the custom error-manipulation mechanism in AWS code.
+  - `error.c` & `error.h`: containing the functions and predicates that allow for the usage of the custom error-manipulation mechanism in AWS code.
   - `allocator.c` & `allocator.h`: containing the type definition for `aws_allocator`.
-Note that we always a specific instance of this allocator, which can only have the default behaviour, as we do not support higher-order reasoning.
+Note that we always use a specific instance of this allocator, which can only have the default behaviour, as we do not support higher-order reasoning.
   - `base.c` & `base.h`: containing various macros, predicates and functions used in many other places but did not deserve their own file.
   - `logic/ByteLogic.gil`: basic conversion from lists of bytes to various numerics
   - `logic/EncryptionHeaderLogic.gil`: language-independent predicates and lemmas describing the serialised AWS Message Header
   - `logic/ListLogic.gil`: predicates and lemmas for advanced list management.
   - `logic/Utf8Logic.gil`: axiomatisation of conversion from bytes to UTF-8 strings
-- files inside the `bugs` folder: the files adapted to reproduce the different bugs we found.
+- files inside the `bugs` folder: the main files adapted to reproduce the different bugs we found.

 ### Reading Gillian-C annotations: Predicates